hydrosquall/SpheroTeam/readme.md

 - Logitech C920 Webcam mounted overhead with bird's eye perspective and moderate lighting.
 - If using the webcam picker applet doesn't work for you, you may need to pass in a device ID to your `ColorTracker()` object.
-(This is a shift from the first library).
+(This is different from how original Sphero NAV is used).
-- Device that supports bluetooth
+- Computing device that supports bluetooth
 - A flat room surface for the spheros to operate in: we currently do not officially support uneven surface control.